 5.8.7 Student employees shall not be allowed to perform work that would normally be performed by bargaining unit employees on an overtime basis.
 Such overtime work will first be offered to bargaining unit employees in the department before it is offered to student employees.
 This provision shall not operate to prevent student employees from doing work normally performed by student employees (see Section 1.5.2) who are normally scheduled to work beyond the normal work day.

 5.8.8 Compensatory Time.
-Any hours over 40 hours per week will be paid at the overtime rate.
+Any hours over forty (40) hours per week will be paid at the overtime rate.
 Alternatively, at the employee's request and with approval of the employee's supervisor, an hour and one half of compensatory time off shall be allowed for each hour of overtime worked.
-Every effort should be made to take compensatory time in the same pay period as the hours worked, provided that it does not unduly disrupt the operations of the employer.
+Every effort should be made to take compensatory time within thirty (30) days of the hours worked, provided that it does not unduly disrupt the operations of the employer.

 6.1 Just Cause.
 The Employer shall not discharge or take other disciplinary action without just cause.
 A rule, regulation, or requirement shall be deemed reasonable for purposes of arbitration, unless the Union has notified the Employer in writing of its contrary opinion within thirty (30) calendar days after the Union receives a copy of the rule, regulation, or requirement.